 My parents won’t understand

-They may have given you life, but that doesn’t mean they have the right to take it from you.
-Your parents are just as broken and unable to be right all the time as the next person.
+They may have given you life, but that doesn’t mean they have the right to dictate the terms to you.
+Your parents are not the oracle.
 They can be wrong too, you know.

 What if they are wrong about you?
 And by listening to them, you cheat yourself of your chance?